 The type of land or plot you buy hinges on what you want to build.
 You should also ask yourself if it’s suitable to build on.
 Some plots may only be zoned for certain purposes, while others are flood plains.
 Make sure you purchase the land knowing you can build the type of structure you intend without any zoning or committee rules.

-Where you choose is incredibly important.
+Where you choose your home is incredibly important.
 Our experts say to ask yourself the following questions to get a better idea on if the land in question is suitable.

 Is it properly zoned for your purposes?
 Is the crime rate in the area high, how safe is the location?
 Will the land flood easily?
 Are there any hindering structures nearby such as power plants and sewer drains?

-Aside from these questions about the land itself, you should also think about the living conditions such as transportation, convenience, schools, parks, and anything else you might need.
+Aside from these questions about the land itself, you should also think about the living conditions such as transportation, convenience, schools, parks, and anything else you might need for living in condos in NorthYork, Toronto, or Mississauga.

 Cost and Value

-A huge consideration for investing in property and land is the cost and value.
+A huge consideration for investing in property and land especially for a condo/townhome in Etobicoke is the cost and value of the land.
 You want the land to appreciate, and not the other way around.
 To increase your chances for a good investment, you have to do your homework for the area, and our team suggests asking professionals such as a developer can help you make an informed decision.

 Purchasing land is similar to purchasing a house, you need a down payment.
 For houses, a minimum of 5% is needed or up to 25% if you want a mortgage without insurance.
 For purchasing land, the down payment is significantly higher at 25%-50%.
 The amount will vary depending on the land you choose and the mortgage lender.